skylightio/skylight-docs/source/running-skylight.md

 ---
-Title: Running Skylight
+title: Running Skylight
-Description: Find out if you can run Skylight in your environment.
+description: Find out if you can run Skylight in your environment.
-Order: 1
+order: 1
+updated: January 1, 2017
 ---

-# Running Skylight

-Last updated January 1, 2017

 ## Requirements